 Participants: open to all.
 Ideally, multi-disciplinary, transversal and inclusive (academics, policy-makers, people at large from different states, religions, genders, ethnicities, etc.).

 Format: Zoom, private sessions.
 We won’t be streaming the sessions live with exception of the final event.
 We’ll make the keynote presentations public.

-Final event: September 2022 (TBC whether face to face or online, depending on the situation at the time in relation to the pandemic).
+Final event: September or November 2022 (TBC whether face to face or online, depending on the situation at the time in relation to the pandemic).